edenavital/UploadingWebsite/README.md

   - Upload images directly to the website's server.
   - Communicatation to the backend with provided status codes.
   - Delete component which deletes an uploaded image.
   - Spinner component.
-(Appears when fetching data).
+(Appears when fetching data from the server).
-  - An indication that a file has been selected.
+  - An indication that a file has been selected and checking if the file extension is supported.
-  - Using Routes in order to navigate between Home, MediaItems component
+  - Using Routes in order to navigate between Home, MediaItems components.
-  - Backdrop & Modal component which indicates an Error / Successful upload
+  - Backdrop & Modal component which indicates an Error / Successful upload.
+  - Modal component.
+  - EnlargedImage component which displays a selected image on larger scale.
+  - The website is responsive, using variety of resolutions.

 ### Features in development :
   - Add a Database.
 (MongoDB
-  - Add a Modal component.
   - Add a progress bar to the Home component.